Songtech-0912/songtech-0912.github.io/content/calculus-series.md

 - **Precalculus guide** - a review of the essentials of high school-level algebra before starting calculus.
 	- [Review of trigonometry](@/trig-review.md)
 	- [Review of exponentials and logarithms](@/exponential-logs.md)
 - **Calculus in one variable** - the basics of calculus, including the concept of a limit, derivative, and integral in one dimension, how to compute derivatives and integrals, as well as infinite series.
-Most colleges offer the topics covered in their Calculus I and Calculus II courses.
+These topics are typically covered in a college-level Calculus I and Calculus II course.
 	- [Limits](@/limits.md)
 	- [Differential calculus](@/differentiation.md)
 	- [Integral calculus](@/integration.md)